ResearchPhilosophy in the Contemporary World: Reaffirming the Norms of Science

 The impersonal nature of scientific evidence means that scientific facts are public; scientists are to be credited as discoverers, but no one may own a scientific finding.
 Merton called this norm ‘Communism’, putting the term in scare quotes to make it clear he did not mean it in a political sense.

-He called the forth norm “organized skepticism” to refer to the scientific community’s systematic doubt regarding any claims until they could be evaluated by evidence.
+He called the fourth norm “organized skepticism” to refer to the scientific community’s systematic doubt regarding any claims until they could be evaluated by evidence.
 Claims based on authority, whether from religious dogma, or economic or political ideology, have no place in science and must be resisted.

 This is not the place to fuss about the complexities or possible weaknesses of Merton’s particular articulation and analysis of these norms.
 For instance, though he recognized that they had a moral component, his interest in them as a sociologist was as norms of social control, and he had little to say about their philosophical basis.
 One unintended consequence (to use a term Merton coined) of this one-sided perspective was that it fell prey to a well-intentioned critical theoretical view that took power analysis to an extreme.